Purchasing a smaller property with the potential for an extension

 Stricter rules apply if your property falls within designated land (ie, conservation areas, national parks and the Broads, Areas of Outstanding Natural Beauty, and World Heritage Sites) and Sites of Special Scientific Interest.

 The planning department of the local council for the area in which the property is situated will be able to provide pre-application advice before an application for planning permission is submitted.

-The role of the duty planning officer is in giving guidance on all procedural aspects of the preparation and filing of the planning application.
+A duty planning officer will be consulted when the formal planning application is being made.
+They will give guidance on all procedural aspects of the preparation and filing of the planning application.

-- Immediate application for planning permission
+Immediate application for planning permission

-- Offer subject to planning permission being granted
+Offer subject to planning permission being granted

 It may be possible to make an offer for the purchase of the property dependant on the planning permission being granted.
 This offers a no risk solution as the purchase of the property will only go ahead once the planning permission has been granted.
 Accordingly, it is a common solution used when land is being sold to developers.

 It is legal for this to be done as the offer will have to be agreed upon by both parties in the sale of the property.
 An appropriate term will have to be inserted into the contract for the sale of the property.

 If planning permission is not granted, the sale of the property will not go through and any deposit which was paid on the completion of the contract will be refunded.

 This will only be able to done when both parties to the sale of the property can adhere to the time delay between the offer being accepted and the planning permission being granted.

 Accordingly, it may be difficult for the purchase of domestic property when the property is involved in chain where a quick sale may be required.
 This may, therefore, be a more attractive option for commercial property deals whereby land is sold for development.